NSHipster/articles/2014-10-28-cmdevicemotion.md

 ----

-Clearly not all interactions made possible by Core Motion are good ones.
+As a final note, clearly not all interactions made possible by Core Motion are good ones.
 Navigation through motion can be fun but also hard to discover or easy to accidentally trigger; purposeless animations can make it harder to focus on the task at hand.
 Prudent developers will skip over gimmicks that distract and find ways to use device motion that enrich their apps and delight their users.